feelgood/regc19/README.md

 An additional feature is to have a self-assessment test of Covid-19 symptoms.
 The test would consist of 5-15 questions about symptoms and would result in an assessment score of say **90% chance, 60% chance, 30% chance** and **small risk of having Covid-19** assesment.

 This would enable one to get a reasonable estimate of the number of infected and where they are geographically.
 Of course therer would be a lot of noise and risk of faulty assements, but in the absence of proper medical tests, one would get a reasonable estimate of the spread of Covid-19.

-What is needed is:

- * A frontend app for registration.
-A webbapp is probably better than a mobile app.
-Add a CAPTCHA to restrict scripting/bot attacks.
- * A backend API where registered data is stored.
- * A backend API where data can be accessed.
-An open API.
-No registration needed and no API-key.

 Some success factors: